alibaba/jsni/README.md

 # jsni
 jsni is the interface for JavaScript and C/C++, which is vm neutral and keeps abi/api compatible.

+So the developers can avoid rewriting their native modules once v8/nan or other vms api changes.

 It is acronym for JavaScript Native Interface.

 ## Usage